Updated: 2021-04-08 by

 In 2018, the Trump administration made it easier to purchase short-term insurance plans.
 Short term plans don’t have to cover preexisting conditions or the essential health benefits provided by Obamacare plans.
 In the past, short-term plans were allowed to last only three months but under new rules you can purchase a non-ACA compliant “short term” plan that lasts as long as three years.
 In Washington, however, short-term health plans are still limited to three months and they are not renewable.
 Currently, no insurer is offering short-term plans in the state.

 Remember, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in Washington.

-A couple years back, the Trump administration drastically cut funding for programs that provide help with health insurance enrollment.
-But that doesn't mean you have to fend for yourself when finding and signing up for health insurance.
+A couple of years back, the Trump administration drastically cut funding for programs that provide help with health insurance enrollment.
+But the Biden administration is expected to quickly reverse that trend, making it much easier to get the information you need to get covered.
 To connect with local support resources, see How To Sign Up for Obamacare in Washington.

 You may also be interested in: